wildcardcorp/samson/README.md

 ### **DO NOT USE SAMSON'S CRYPTOGRAPHIC PRIMITIVES TO SECURE THINGS**

-samson is a cryptanalysis and attack framework.
+samson is a cryptanalysis and attack library.
 The intent is to provide a way to quickly prototype and execute cryptographic and side-channel attacks. samson was born from frustration with existing libraries artificially limiting user control over cryptographic primitives.

 Many of the biggest cryptographic attacks have been implemented including:
 * CBC Padding Oracle